SapitoSucio/froggo-guides/docs/script_commands.md

 ```

-'upper flag' can alternatively be used to specify the type of job one changes
+`upper flag` can alternatively be used to specify the type of job one changes
 to.
 For example, jobchange Job_Swordman,1; will change the character to a high
 swordsman.
 The upper values are: